ClojureBridge/tones/curriculum/01-piano-chords.md

 #### basic `piano` function usage

 Meg started using Overtone functions.
-The first function she tried was `piano` without any argument.
+The first function she tried was `piano` with no arguments.
 Meg typed the function below in the file, `play.clj`:

 ```clojure